cryptapi/django-cryptapi/README.md

 @receiver(payment_complete)
 def payment_received(order_id, payment, value):
-    # Handle your logic to mark the order as paid and release the goods to the user
+    # Implement your logic to mark the order as paid and release the goods to the user
     ...
 ```

 Where:

 ``order_id`` is the id of the order that you provided earlier, used to fetch your order
-``payment`` is an ``cryptapi.models.Payment`` object with the payment details, such as TXID, etc
+``payment`` is an ``cryptapi.models.Payment`` object with the payment details, such as TXID, number of confirmations, etc.
 ``value`` is the value the user paid, either in satoshi, litoshi, wei or IOTA